 To Heal a Hurting World

-As followers of Christ, we should strive every day to live as Jesus did.
-That is why here at Weimar Academy, we take service so seriously.
-Every student is given many opportunities for service, as participation in many outreach activities is required.
 One of these activities is TCI (Total Community Involvement).
-As a part of this initiative, the whole school goes out one day every week and connects with those in community instead of doing regular academic school classes in the morning.
-The students make new friends by going door to door, offering their services, and showing them Weimar Institute’s various programs where many can get help for their physical and spiritual needs.
-The students also learn to labor in love for others.
-Whether by raking a lawn, cleaning out a house, washing a car, baking cookies, singing, or praying, it is all done for those in the community who are in need.
+As a part of this initiative, the whole school goes out one day every week to connect with those in the community instead of doing regular classes in the morning.
+The students make new friends by going door to door, offering help with yard work and housework, and showing community members Weimar University’s various programs which can help them with their physical, mental, and spiritual health.